Grubs-Shenanigans/hl2coop/README.md

 - Users can easily change the look of the panels with the cl_achievements_theme command.
 - This allows users to easily see unlocked achievements and achievement progress.

+BDSBASE_TEMP_FIXDYNAMICMODELS
+- Games: All
+- This enables Pull Request #1483 (https://github.com/ValveSoftware/source-sdk-2013/pull/1483) by default which fixes issues with dynamic models in listen servers.
+- This is a temporary workaround and is not recomended to be enabled with future versions of the engine.
+- If this is disabled, use the command line variable -dynamicmodelsfix to enable the fix.

 ## Credits:
 - TheBetaM for the custom schema code. (https://github.com/TheBetaM/tf-solo)
 - rafradek for some bot AI changes (sigsegv-mvm) (https://github.com/rafradek/sigsegv-mvm)